Comfort food at its finest! Savory Breakfast Sausage Meatballs are served with rich, peppered white gravy. Have them for breakfast or as an appetizer.

 Bake the meatballs on a baking sheet for about a half hour until they're cooked through.

-You can cook the gravy while the meatballs bake.
-Melt butter and bacon drippings, then stir in flour, pepper, and salt to make a roux.
+Melt butter and/or bacon drippings, then stir in flour, pepper, and salt to make a roux.
 Add milk next and simmer it until it thickens.

 Transfer the finished meatballs to a serving dish and top them with gravy.
 Enjoy them while they're hot!

-Find the recipe for these meatballs and gravy below, and also take a second to check out these goodies:
+Find the recipe for Breakfast Sausage Meatballs with White Gravy below, and also take a second to check out these goodies:

 📖 Recipe